m-hahn/bayesian-models-of-perception/code/Demo/README.md

 - `RunSynthetic_DenseRemington_FreeEncoding_L1_OnSim_OtherNoiseLevels_VarySize_Round2.py`: p = 1.
 - `RunSynthetic_DenseRemington_FreeEncoding_Zero_OnSim_OtherNoiseLevels_VarySize_Round2.py`: p = 0 / MAP.

 Supporting modules from the same upstream source are stored alongside these scripts.
-Treat the upstream-derived scripts as read-only reference code.

 ## External Datasets

 The de Gardelle et al. and Remington et al. behavioral datasets are publicly available, but they are not included in this repository.
-To use the native reproduction scripts, obtain the datasets separately and place them at the paths expected by the loaders:
+To use the native reproduction scripts, obtain the datasets separately from the websites of the authors ([de Gardelle et al](https://sites.google.com/site/vincentdegardelle/publications) and [Remington et al](https://jazlab.org/resources/) and place them at the paths expected by the loaders:

 - de Gardelle: `circular/data/GARDELLE/data.txt`
 - Remington: `interval/data/REMINGTON/Datafiles/RSG_*_100.mat`

+There are loaders set up for those specific data formats, but for your own data, use the CSV format described below.

 ## Input CSV